edumserrano/playwright-adventures/demos/code-coverage-with-monocart-reporter/README.md

 > [!NOTE]
 >
 > If you don't want to use the `monocart-reporter` to generate the code coverage reports from the collected [v8 code coverage](https://medium.com/@kuldeepkeshwar/code-coverage-directly-from-v8-3a4e86c2cdba), you could use other libraries to process the data or save it to files for later processing instead of invoking the `addCoverageReport` function.

+## JS, CSS and HTML code coverage

+The V8 code coverage is capable of collecting code coverage not only fo JS but also for CSS and HTML.
+In the code coverage report for this demo you can see coverage shown for the the `TS` and `HTML` files.

+You should also see code coverage for the [src/app/app.component.css](/demos/code-coverage-with-monocart-reporter/src/app/app.component.css) file but it isn't showing up for this Angular app due to this GitHub issue [microsoft/playwright [BUG] Missing CSS code coverage #28510](https://github.com/microsoft/playwright/issues/28510).